priyanka-25-9-2003/PriceOptima-SpringBoard-PRIYANKA/README.md

 It’s called a “pipeline” because data flows through it step by step — just like water flows through connected pipes 🚰.

-🔹 Where Pipelines Are Used?
-Pipelines are used wherever data or machine learning processes need to be automated, repeated, or handled step by step.

 🔹🔹🔹Data Ingestion Pipeline: